Datasource Not Reflecting a Structure Change on the Database After Being Replaced

 tabadmin set DataServerRefreshMetadataPerSession true

-CauseThis behavior is related to a known issue (ID: 524007) which has been corrected in more recent versions.
+CauseThis behavior in 9.3 and 10.0 is related to a known issue (ID: 524007) which has been corrected in more recent versions.

 ) is turned off by default.

 In 10.1, 10.2, and 10.3, this behavior has been further corrected by changes made which resolve performance trade-offs (ID:625285), and use of 'DataServerRefreshMetadataPerSession' is no longer required.